matchaxmoxie/matchaxmoxie/README.md

 **AI Strategy Consulting Startup** - Building human-centered AI solutions for consumer and customer industry clients.

-- Increased client engagement by 32% by building AI marketing automation tools using Python, LangChain, and React for tech startup clients while balancing coursework
+- Increased client engagement by 32% by building AI marketing automation tools using Python, LangChain, and React for tech startup clients while balancing coursework.
+Used lists to store client data, loops to process campaigns, and functions to organize automation logic.
-- Reduced data pipeline processing time by 23% by leading weekly engineering standups with other students and building ETL workflows with pandas and SQL
+- Reduced data pipeline processing time by 23% by leading weekly engineering standups with other students and building ETL workflows with pandas and SQL.
+Used lists (DataFrames) to store data, loops to process records, and functions to transform data.
-- Achieved 100% GDPR/CCPA compliance across 4 client projects by implementing secure data storage with access control for university and startup clients
+- Achieved 100% GDPR/CCPA compliance across 4 client projects by implementing secure data storage with access control for university and startup clients.
+Used lists to track permissions, loops to validate requests, and functions to handle secure data retrieval.

 ### Luddy Center for Artificial Intelligence | AI & Engineering Consultant | *Jun 2024 - Dec 2025*

 AI automation and technical program management work.

-- Reduced processing time by 17 minutes per case with 92.3% accuracy across 523 cases by building LangChain system for healthcare data requests using Python, OpenAI API, and vector embeddings as part of university research
+- Reduced processing time by 17 minutes per case with 92.3% accuracy across 523 cases by building LangChain system for healthcare data requests using Python, OpenAI API, and vector embeddings as part of university research.
+Used lists to store embeddings, loops to process cases, and functions to organize workflows.
-- Improved compliance workflow efficiency by 47% by managing product backlog for 3 AI tools and prioritizing 14 features using Agile methodology learned in software engineering courses
+- Improved compliance workflow efficiency by 47% by managing product backlog for 3 AI tools and prioritizing 14 features using Agile methodology learned in software engineering courses.
+Used lists to track features, loops to iterate through items, and functions to calculate priorities.
-- Achieved 94.1% accuracy processing 217 documents monthly by developing NLP classifier for healthcare document processing using Python, spaCy, and GPT-4 while applying machine learning coursework
+- Achieved 94.1% accuracy processing 217 documents monthly by developing NLP classifier for healthcare document processing using Python, spaCy, and GPT-4 while applying machine learning coursework.
+Used lists to store documents, loops to process each one, and functions to classify information.

 ### Luddy Center for Artificial Intelligence | AI & Analytics Analyst | *Jan 2024 - May 2024*

 Data investigations and AI-powered compliance solutions.

-- Resolved 23 compliance cases from 156 student data requests by conducting compliance audits and implementing fixes using GDPR/CCPA guidelines for university student data
+- Resolved 23 compliance cases from 156 student data requests by conducting compliance audits and implementing fixes using GDPR/CCPA guidelines for university student data.
+Used lists to track cases, loops to process requests, and functions to validate compliance.
-- Achieved 91.7% accuracy processing 53 requests weekly by building Python/NLP tool for automated student data categorization using scikit-learn and NLTK learned in data science courses
+- Achieved 91.7% accuracy processing 53 requests weekly by building Python/NLP tool for automated student data categorization using scikit-learn and NLTK learned in data science courses.
+Used lists to store text data, loops to process requests, and functions to classify information.
-- Increased adoption to 28 stakeholders across 3 university departments by designing 12 Tableau dashboards showing student request volume and compliance rates for campus administration
+- Increased adoption to 28 stakeholders across 3 university departments by designing 12 Tableau dashboards showing student request volume and compliance rates for campus administration.
+Used lists to aggregate data, loops to calculate metrics, and functions to format visualizations.

 ---